 This square was named for Capt.
 John Reynolds, governor of Georgia in the mid-1750s.
 The bronze statue in the middle honors John Wesley, founder of Methodism.
 Wesley spent a few years in Savannah (1735–1738), during which time he founded the first Sunday school in America.
 He is shown preaching outdoors, just as he did when leading services for Native Americans.

 Had it been open, Dan and I would have stopped for lunch at the Olde Pink House.
 Thanks to surviving a devastating city fire in 1796, it is the only surviving 18th century mansion.
-It earned its name when the soft native brick began to bleed through the plastered walls and changed the color of the Habersham house from white to Jamaican pink.
+It earned its name because the soft native brick began to bleed through the white plastered walls, and the Habersham house turned Jamaican pink.

-Even though it was closed for lunch, we were invited to take a look around and shoot as many photos as we wanted of the atmospheric dining rooms.
+Even though it was closed, they let us take a look around.
+We shot as many photos as we wanted of the atmospheric dining rooms.
 I have to say that for such a pleasant ambiance I was surprised at how affordable the menu is.
 The chef was very creative with the menu options and is very willing to cater to special dietary requests, such as sugar- or gluten-free.
 Woo-hoo!